Prime-Host/letsenrypt-nginx-proxy/README.md

 # letsenrypt-nginx-proxy

-First make sure you have the newest version.
+First make sure you have the newest version of all images.

 ```bash